 There you have it.
-The best rifle bipod we found is the Caldwell XLA Pivot Model Bipod.
+The rifle bipod we would hand over our hard earned money for is the Caldwell XLA Pivot Model Bipod.

 Above we listed 5 rifle bipods that we really like, but we realize there will be folks out there with differing opinions to ours.
 And that is fine!
 Everyone has their own likes, dislikes and requirements.
-So if you have some thoughts on what the best rifle bipod is, please share them in the comments section below.
+So if you have some thoughts on which rifle bipod you would choose, please share them in the comments section below.
 We would love to hear from you!